gobftald/CCM450-diag/README.md

 This community was also suffering from not being able to get any diagnostic tools for their motorcycles.
 Initially, I only suspected that what I learned on my CCM450 motorcycle would be relevant here.
 Later it proved to be true.
-These motorcycles have exactly the same ECU, SW and keys as my motorcycle.
+These motorcycles have exactly the same ECU, SW and secret access code as my motorcycle.

 ## An implementation plan